Infant Dental Care

 Keep Your Baby's First Teeth Clean - When your child’s teeth first arrive, take a clean, damp washcloth and wipe along their upper and lower gums.
 This should be done twice a day, once after their first feeding, then again after their last.
 As more teeth emerge, you may start brushing them twice a day with a soft-bristled brush and water.

 Avoid tooth decay by never letting your child fall asleep with a bottle or to nurse as they snooze.
 If they need to suck on something to fall asleep, fill the bottle with water or use a pacifier sparingly.
-Do not use fluoride toothpaste until your child reaches the age of two.
+Use a gentle toothpaste once their teeth erupt - Dr. Trout loves Revitin!.
 Dr. Trout can treat cavities with tooth-colored fillings and protect your child’s smile with sealants.

 Tongue Tie or Lip Tie – If your baby is not nursing or eating well, isn’t gaining weight properly, or mama is having trouble nursing, it is possible that your baby has a tongue-tie, lip-tie or both.
 The frenum – a small piece of skin – attaches the tongue to the floor of the mouth or the upper lip to the upper gums.
 These can be attached too high, causing feeding problems for baby, whether bottle or breastfeed and problems for moms who are breastfeeding.
 Dr. Trout can release these ties using a laser treatment, providing freedom for baby to eat and relief for mom.
 For more information on this, please read the page about Tongue Tie and Lip Tie Releases.